The carrying out of various operations on data from a software to retrieve, transform, or classify information is what you call “data processing”.

 - Real-time processing is a bit tedious and more difficult for auditing.

-- Daily data backups (depends on transaction frequency) should be implemented and necessary to ensure the retention of the most recent data transaction.
+- Need for implementation of daily data backups (depends on transaction frequency) and the necessity to ensure the retention of the most recent data transaction.

 The decision to select the best data processing system will greatly depend on the current system in your business.
 So, choose the one that best suit your business system.